 http://Your_RPi_IP_address:1880/ui

-Your dashboard has two tabs: the Room and the Garden as highlighted in the following figure:
+Your dashboard has two tabs: the Room and the Garden as shown in the following figure:

-Here’s how the room tab looks with two groups.
+Here’s what the room tab looks like with the two groups.

 And here’s how the Garden tab looks with one group.